cancervariants/variation-normalization/README.md

 The `/toVRS` endpoint returns a list of valid [Alleles](https://vrs.ga4gh.org/en/1.1.1/terms_and_model.html#allele).

 #### /normalize
 The `/normalize` endpoint returns a [Variation Descriptor](https://vrsatile.readthedocs.io/en/latest/value_object_descriptor/vod_index.html#variation-descriptor) containing the MANE Transcript, if one is found.
+If a genomic query is not given a gene, `normalize` will return its GRCh38 representation.

 ## Backend Services
 Variation Normalization relies on some local data caches which you will need to set up.
 It uses pipenv to manage its environment, which you will also need to install.